carlsanjos3e/Istusave/README.md

 My contribution to this project was primarily in back-end development, as well as in the construction of the application's database.

-Programming Language/s used: Kotlin
+Programming Language/s used: Kotlin.
-Database used: RoomDB
+Database used: RoomDB.
-Tools used: Android Studio
+Tools used: Android Studio.

 Screenshots of the app:
 ![10](https://github.com/user-attachments/assets/becd4546-0ad4-48e2-bef6-498136fde9c0)